Fat Transfer Surgery

 A certain percentage of fat cells will remain unchanged.
 The standard practice yields about 10% fat cell survival.
 Dr. Chugay thoroughly minimizes physical damage to fat cells by using special needles, syringes and removal and injection technique.
 In addition to his technique for fat procurement, Dr. Chugay is able to use recently researched stem cell therapy to increase the overall take of fat cells injected, up to a total take of 90%!

-Thus, by ensuring maximum fat cell survival and maximum fibrous tissue formation, Dr. Chugay is able to provide improved longevity and permanency to Facial Fat Transfer.
+Thus, by ensuring maximum fat cell survival and maximum fibrous tissue formation, Dr. Chugay is able to provide improved longevity to a Facial Fat Transfer.

 Dr. Chugay utilizes a combination of local anesthesia and IV sedation.
 You will be asleep and comfortable during the procedure.
 The risky general anesthesia is not used.
 Dr Chugay is pleased to offer Goldilocks Anesthesia.